phamhung075/4genthub-hooks/copy-to-root-project-rename-to:AGENTS.md

                                              ↓
                                         13. Receive User Request ↓
+                                        14. Switch back to master-orchestrator-agent ↓
-                                        14. Return to Step 3A
+                                        13. Return to Step 3b
 ```

 Success is measured by: **Professional Communication > Solo Achievement**